Codecademy/docs/content/javascript/concepts/arrays/terms/some/some.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`.some()`** method tests whether at least one element in the array passes the test implemented by the provided function.
-It returns true if, in the array, it finds an element for which the provided function returns true; otherwise it returns false.
-It doesn't modify the array.
+The **`.some()`** method tests whether at least one item in the array passes the test implemented by the provided function.
+It returns true if any item in the array succeeds the test, otherwise it reuturns false.

 ## Syntax